-Be sure the unit is off when removing the screws, HVAC technicians pull the disconnect or turn off the breaker to the unit before doing any work.
+Be sure the unit is off when removing any screws.
+HVAC technicians pull the disconnect or turn power off at the breaker to the unit before doing any work.
 No one wants a unit to kick on spinning the blades while they are working on it.

 After checking the temperature it should be within the specified temperature range of the motor.
 If it is not then more than likely the motor is bad or something is causing it to over amp.
-Usual causes of a over amping condensing fan motor is when it has the wrong start run capacitor or wrong fan blade.
-If no work has been done to it lately then most likely the motor has gone bad.
+Usual causes of an over-amping condensing fan motor is when it has the wrong start run capacitor or wrong fan blade.
+If no work has been done to it lately most likely the motor has gone bad.

 There are many YouTube videos and books that can show the necessary steps.

 Replacing the start run capacitor should also be done at the same time.
 Using the old start run capacitor with a new motor can damage a new motor.